antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 ### Database and types used in the API

 First, let's establish the source of the data.
-I'm choosing Sqlite.
-I'm a big fan of [Sqlite](https://sqlite.org/).
+I'm choosing SQLite.
+I'm a big fan of [SQLite](https://sqlite.org/).
 It's perfectly suitable for a basic web API like this, extremely simple to configure and use, and easy to develop for.
 It's also completely free!

-Let's create a new Sqlite database with a single table:
+Let's create a new SQLite database with a single table:

 ```sql
 CREATE TABLE IF NOT EXISTS "LunchSpots" (